What are the advantages and disadvantages of professional teeth-cleaning?

 How much does professional teeth-cleaning cost?

 This procedure isn’t generally covered by statutory health insurers in Germany.
-It usually costs between about 80 and 120 euros.
+It usually costs between 100 and 200 euros.

 A number of statutory health insurers cover a part of the costs, though, and some even cover all of the costs.
 Most additional dental insurances (Zahnzusatzversicherungen) that supplement statutory health insurances cover some or all of the costs, too.

 Institute for Quality and Efficiency in Health Care (IQWiG, Germany).
 Assessment of the systematic treatment of parodontopathies; Commission N15-01.
-March 5, 2018.
-(IQWiG reports; Volume 602).
+2018.

 IQWiG health information is written with the aim of helping people understand the advantages and disadvantages of the main treatment options and health care services.